jupyterhub/configurable-http-proxy/README.md

-    --error-target <host>            Alternate server for handling proxy errors (proto://host[:port]) --error-path <path>              Alternate server for handling proxy errors (proto://host[:port]) --redirect-port <redirect-port>  Redirect HTTP requests on this port to the server on HTTPS --no-x-forward                   Don't add 'X-forward-' headers to proxied requests --no-prepend-path                Avoid prepending target paths to proxied requests --no-include-prefix              Don't include the routing prefix in proxied requests
+    --error-target <host>            Alternate server for handling proxy errors (proto://host[:port]) --error-path <path>              Alternate server for handling proxy errors (proto://host[:port]) --redirect-port <redirect-port>  Redirect HTTP requests on this port to the server on HTTPS --pid-file <pid-file>            Write our PID to a file --no-x-forward                   Don't add 'X-forward-' headers to proxied requests --no-prepend-path                Avoid prepending target paths to proxied requests --no-include-prefix              Don't include the routing prefix in proxied requests